kimgoetzke/randolf/README.md

 # Meet Randolf

-Randolf is a small window management utility for Windows 11 that allows you to:
+Randolf is a small window management utility for Windows 11.
+Using the default layout configuration (i.e. `spatial` layout), it allows you to:

 - `Win` + `\` - near-maximise the foreground window (maximise minus margin).
 - `Win` + `Shift` + `Left`/`Up`/`Right`/`Down` or `h`/`j`/`k`/`l` - near-snap (snap minus margin) the foreground window